thoward02/library/README.md

 If you have issues email me at thoward20@jcss.us

 # Modding
 So if you look at our Lessons repo you'll see that we have a "Example Lessons" lesson, but you can't access it via the main program.
 That's because if you look at your `manifest.json` you'll see that there is no notation about an example lesson.
-That's quite an easy fix, just add this argument to your json file:
+That's quite an easy fix, just change your json file to:
 ```
+{
+  "Python": {
+      "Basics_Of_Python":{
+        "main" : "main.html",
+        "mainControl" : "jsMain.js",
+        "file1" : "Python_Basics.html",
+        "file2" : "Functions_In_Python.html",
+        "file3" : "Loops_In_Python.html"

+      },
+      "discordBot": {
+        "main" : "main.html",
+        "mainControl" : "jsMain.js",
+        "file1" : "gettingYourToken.html",
+        "file2" : "writingFirstBot.html",
+        "file3" : "understandingAsync.html",
+        "file4" : "basics.html"
+      }
+    },
+  "javascript": {
+      "basics": {
+        "mainControl" : "jsMain.js",
+        "main" : "main.html",
+        "file1": "jsBasics.html",
+        "file2" : "editingHtml.html",
+        "file3" : "jsFunctions.html",
+        "file4" : "jsLoops.html"
+      }

+    }
-"Example_Lesson" : {
+},"Example_Lesson" : {
   "Example": {
     "main": "main.html",
     "mainControl": "jsMain.js",